bradstiff/react-app-location/README.md

 # react-app-location
-A package to avoid repetition with Routes and URLs, and reduce boilerplate with location param parsing in React Apps
+A package to avoid repetition with Routes, Links and URLs, and reduce boilerplate with location param parsing in React Apps
 ## Install

 `npm install react-app-location --save`